18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="conference-rooms"></a>Conference rooms

-Conference rooms: the 18F office has four quiet rooms (soon to be two quiet rooms and one conference room).
+Conference rooms: the TTS office has four quiet rooms (soon to be two quiet rooms and one conference room).

 ### <a id="lockers"></a>Lockers